Gift Certificate Information and FAQ's

 4. How many seats are available for riders?

 There are three seats available for the riders.
-They are the President's seat, First Lady's seat and the Co-Pilot's seat.
+The President's Seat is a bench seat and holds two riders.
+The third seat is in the cockpit next to the pilot.
 You can ride alone, or bring one or two of your best friends.

 5. Where do the flights take place from?